top of page

 Faculty Editor

-Matt Baran is the Assistant Director of the Muriel A. Howard Honors Program at SUNY Buffalo State College.
+Matt Baran is the Assistant Director of the Muriel A. Howard Honors Program at Buffalo State University.
 He teaches the introductory seminar course to all first-year Honors students each fall, plans weekly Honors events, and coordinates leadership opportunities for students among other tasks related to building a robust Honors community.
 In Fall 2022, he launched a new peer mentoring program matching upper-level Honors students with first-year Honors students to aide in their transition to college.
 Matt earned a B.S. in Architecture at the University of Maryland, College Park (2017), and an M.A. in Higher Education & Student Affairs at The Ohio State University (2019).

 750_4009.jpg